Cosmic-Chatter/Exhibitera/exhibitera/apps/other/README.md

 _**Good to know**: If you control the webpage you're trying to load, you can enable embedding by ensuring you allow cross-origin requests (CORS)._

 ## Uploading files
-Simple apps containing only a few files in a single directory can easily uploaded via the Other App setup page.
+Simple apps containing only a few files in a single directory can easily uploaded via the Custom App setup page.
 However, if your app contains many files or files in subdirectories, you will need to copy the files manually into Exhibitera Apps.

 To do this, navigate to your Exhibitera Apps directory and find the `static` subdirectory inside.
 There, you can place your files and folders, which you can then select from the setup page.